National Residue Survey 2018–19 Seafood

 If you have difficulty accessing this file, visit web accessibility for assistance.

-- In 2017–18, the overall compliance rate against Australian standards was 100 percent for both aquaculture and wild-caught samples.
+- In 2018–19, the overall compliance with Australian standards was 99.48 percent for aquaculture samples and 100 percent for wild-caught samples.

 - Australian seafood producers continue to demonstrate a high degree of good catching, growing and processing practice.